 Just as there are many ways to earn SkyMiles, there are many ways to use them.
 However, you’ll get more value out of your Delta rewards by using them to book flights.

 Book Delta Flights

-If you’ve got a stash of miles saved up, the way to get the most bang from them is to splurge on a premium international ticket, as our valuation research found SkyMiles are worth an outstanding 2.20 cents each when used that way.
+If you’ve got a stash of miles saved up, the way to get the most bang from them is to splurge on a premium international ticket, as our valuation research found SkyMiles could be worth more than 2 cents each when used that way.
 If you’re traveling within the U.S., fly coach to save miles while still getting decent value from your rewards.

 Just note that award flights aren’t free.
-Each ticket is still subject to government-imposed taxes and fees, which can’t be paid for using SkyMiles.
-The Delta website has information about the taxes and fees you may pay, which is helpful.
+Each ticket is still subject to government-imposed taxes and fees, and you can’t pay for the charges using SkyMiles.

 Delta award flights can be booked online or through the Fly Delta mobile app, which you can download for free from the Apple App Store or Google Play.

 If your travel plans are flexible and you want to get even more out of your SkyMiles, watch the SkyMiles Deals page for weekly deals on round-trip main cabin award tickets.

 Delta Air Lines has 21 partner airlines that you can book award flights with using SkyMiles on delta.com, and five other partners that you can book with by phone.

 If you’re a SkyMiles Medallion Member or have a Delta credit card and live in Japan, you can also book award travel on some Skymark flights throughout Japan.
 For more information and rules about that partner award flight option, see the Delta Travel with Miles page.

 Blackout travel dates may apply to Delta partner award flights, and vary based on the airline, fare class, and even the year you’re traveling.
 See the Delta program rules for partner airline blackout date information through 2022.